rancher/rancher-docs/docs/faq/rancher-is-no-longer-needed.md

 If you [installed Rancher on a Kubernetes cluster,](../pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster.md) remove Rancher by using the [Rancher Cleanup](https://github.com/rancher/rancher-cleanup) tool.

-As of Rancher v2.5.8, uninstalling Rancher in high-availability (HA) mode will also remove all `helm-operation-*` pods and the following apps:
+Uninstalling Rancher in high-availability (HA) mode will also remove all `helm-operation-*` pods and the following apps:

 - fleet
 - fleet-agent